GerHobbelt/owemdjee/README.md

 ### language detection / inference

+- **cld1-language-detect** [📁](./cld1-language-detect) [🌐](https://github.com/GerHobbelt/cld) -- the CLD (Compact Language Detection) library, extracted from the source code for Google's Chromium library.
+CLD1 probabilistically detects languages in Unicode UTF-8 text.
 - **cld2-language-detect** [📁](./cld2-language-detect) [🌐](https://github.com/GerHobbelt/cld2) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
+- **cld3-language-detect** [📁](./cld3-language-detect) [🌐](https://github.com/GerHobbelt/cld3) -- CLD3 is a neural network model for language identification.
+The inference code extracts character ngrams from the input text and computes the fraction of times each of them appears.
+The model outputs BCP-47-style language codes, shown in the table below.
+For some languages, output is differentiated by script.
+Language and script names from Unicode CLDR.
+- **libchardet** [📁](./libchardet) [🌐](https://github.com/GerHobbelt/libchardet) -- is based on Mozilla Universal Charset Detector library and, detects the character set used to encode data.
 - **uchardet** [📁](./uchardet) [🌐](https://github.com/GerHobbelt/uchardet) -- [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/) is an encoding and language detector library, which attempts to determine the encoding of the text.
 It can reliably detect many charsets.
 Moreover it also works as a very good and fast language detector.